The Toy Australian Shepherd: A Miniature Version of the Breed

 However, they sometimes mix the Mini Aussies with other small species to achieve even more impressive results.
 Toy Australian Shepherds are not officially recognized as a separate breed, unlike their slightly larger cousin, the Miniature Aussie.
 The Toy Aussie holds the record for being the smallest herding dog in the world.

 Breeders started producing Toy Australian Shepherds in the last few years.
-As the interest for purse-sized dogs has significantly increased, these intelligent guys seized the opportunity to enter the market.
-Toy Aussies are more complicated to be reproduced than Miniature and Standard Aussies.
+As the interest in purse-sized dogs has significantly increased, these intelligent guys seized the opportunity to enter the market.
+Toy Aussies are more complicated to reproduce than Miniature and Standard Aussies.

 Their bodies are tiny, and therefore pregnancy puts lots of pressure on female Toy Aussies.
 On average, a Toy Aussie mom can give birth to three puppies.
 When born, these delights weigh around 0,1 pounds.
 If you want to compare, that’s the weight of 2 AA batteries.